maquebax/FileRenameDeleteTest/README.md

 # FileRenameDeleteTest

-This is to test the deletion and renaming of files.
+This is to test the simultaneous deletion and renaming of files.

 ## TestCases
 1) Test Renaming file while read (success)